RahulDharavath/Tactical-HUD-ArduPilot-SITL-/README.md

 ---

-In this project we are using simulation software instead of using real drone hardware,and they are  three software compontent using it.
+In this project, we use simulation software instead of real drone hardware.

+Three main software components are used:
   1. For Drone --> We are using ArduPilot + SITL.
 Which acts as real drone.
   2. For Ground Control Station (GCS) --> we are using MAVProxy.
   3. For communication --> we are using MAVLink.

 ## ArduPilot:
 ArduPilot is the world's most advanced & versatile open-source autopilot software system.

-It is designed to provide autonomus control, stablization, and mission capabilities for a vast range of unmanned vehicles.
+It provides autonomous control, stabilization, and mission capabilities for various unmanned vehicles such as drones, rovers, boats, and submarines.

 ## SITL: Software In The Loop
 SITL is a simulation method that allow us to run autopilot firmware(like Ardupilot or PX4) directly on our computer processor without needing any physical flight controller hardware.

 ## MAVProxy:
 MAVProxy is a lightweight, terminal-based ground control station (GCS) for MAVLink-enabled drones like ArduPilot SITL.

 It provides real-time telemetry monitoring and direct flight control through simple text commands.

             # Flight control
     mode GUIDED/AUTO     # Enable guided/autonomous mode